brown-ccv/jaworski-cellseg/README.md

 uv install
 ```

-This command will download and install all required dependencies, including Napari.
+This command will download and install all required dependencies

 To start working with the plugin use the command: